vikrampawar/book-highlights/pages/inspired--2nd-edition.md

 I realized that the state of the art was very different from the state of the practice. ([link](https://learning.oreilly.com/library/view/-/9781119387503/p01.xhtml#3f3ebbe5-877e-49ad-8834-eed623258ad7))

-Our young team learned something very profoundósomething many teams have discovered the hard way: It doesn't matter how good your engineering team is if they are not given something worthwhile to build. ([link](https://learning.oreilly.com/library/view/-/9781119387503/p01.xhtml#1a8903af-8914-4790-8f6c-4d9b1900d2e8))
+Our young team learned something very profound‚Äîsomething many teams have discovered the hard way: It doesn't matter how good your engineering team is if they are not given something worthwhile to build. ([link](https://learning.oreilly.com/library/view/-/9781119387503/p01.xhtml#1a8903af-8914-4790-8f6c-4d9b1900d2e8))

-## CHAPTER 2: Technology?Powered Products and Services
+## CHAPTER 2: Technology‚ÄêPowered Products and Services

-Frankly, there are already a wide variety of readily accessible resources for non?tech products such as most consumer packaged goods, and for product managers of these non?tech products. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c02.xhtml#2debb37a-b12a-45f5-8cc8-8c0fc2439ce3))
+Frankly, there are already a wide variety of readily accessible resources for non‚Äêtech products such as most consumer packaged goods, and for product managers of these non‚Äêtech products. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c02.xhtml#2debb37a-b12a-45f5-8cc8-8c0fc2439ce3))

+## CHAPTER 1: Behind Every Great Product

+Further, this product management role is very distinct from the design, engineering, marketing, or project manager roles.

+This book is intended for these people. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c01.xhtml#51210b35-eee4-49b8-96fd-0e5946176a02))

 ## CHAPTER 20: Principles of Structuring Product Teams